 Then people-pleasing layers on top the tension of keeping everyone onside.
 More effort is required.
 Resources and success sink further and the alpha becomes more anxious about others’ opinions.

 Finally, our Type A bloke will have retreated in to a cave of overwork, creating distance between himself (or herself) and the others who he now perceives to be threatening.

 The result is disenchantment to say the least.
 Our man is exhausted and sleepless, frustrated at the diminishing success and recognition, resentful of others.
 Confused, he wants to change jobs.

 Sadly, by this time it’s too late.
 He will need to fix his burnout, or take it with him to the next job.

 Personally, I found that there’s a cure for burnout.
 I no longer worry that it could happen to me again.
 I have cultivated the practice of resilience.

-Now, I teach this to others in a 6-week program.
+Now, I teach this to others in a Burnout to Leadership program.